gj3chavez/ReadmeGenerator/README.md

   ## Usage
+     The application will be invoked with the following command in the integrated terminal: node index.js

   ## Contributing/Report issues
      If you would like to contribute to this project or report an issue please email me at: asdfg@gmail.com